 Vaccinate Before You Graduate

-Vaccinate Before You Graduate is a national campaign that focuses on providing vaccination information to middle and high school students and their parents.
-Vaccinating teens while they are still in school can get them caught up on their shots before getting a job, going to college or traveling abroad.
-These vaccinations can protect teens against many diseases that can cause serious health problems.
+Vaccinate Before You Graduate is a national campaign that provides vaccination information to middle and high school students and their parents.
+When teens get shots while they are still in school, it can help keep them up-to-date before getting a job, going to college or traveling abroad.
+Shots can protect them against many diseases that can cause serious health problems.

-Meningococcal disease is a serious bacterial illness, especially for adolescents and young adults.
-It is caused by the bacteria Neisseria meningitidis.
-The bacteria can cause meningitis, an infection covering the brain and spinal cord.
-It can also infect the blood stream, a condition called meningococcemia.
-Infection can cause brain damage, hearing loss, learning disabilities, and even death.
+Meningococcal disease is a serious bacterial illness that mainly affects adolescents and young adults.
+It’s caused by the bacteria Neisseria meningitidis.
+It can cause meningitis, an infection of the brain and spinal cord and can cause infections of the bloodstream (meningococcemia).
+These infections can lead to brain damage, hearing loss, learning disabilities, and even death.

-State law requires that students who will be under age 22 on their first day of class at a public, private or independent institution of higher education in Texas provide proof of immunization for bacterial meningitis.
-The vaccination or booster dose must have been received within five years prior to enrollment and at least ten days before the semester begins (this includes students living off-campus).
-This timing will protect students through the college years, when students are at increased risk for exposure.
+Texas law requires proof of immunization for bacterial meningitis for students who will be under the age of 22 on their first day of class at a public, private or independent institution of higher education.
+The shot or booster dose must have been received within five years before enrollment and at least 10 days before the semester starts (this includes students living off campus).
+This timing can help protect students throughout their college years, when they have a greater chance of getting the disease.

-In addition, the following "booster" vaccinations are recommended for teens:
+These “booster” shots are also recommended for teens:

 - Human Papillomavirus (HPV)

 - Tetanus, Diphtheria, & Pertussis (Tdap)

 - Varicella (Chickenpox)

 - Hepatitis A